-“Switching gears here for a minute, what efforts has PhRMA been leading or supporting in the fight against COVID-19?”
+What efforts have PhRMA been leading or supporting in the fight against COVID-19?

-- The biopharmaceutical industry is providing financial support and in-kind donations to organizations and collaborating with global health authorities to combat this global public health emergency.
+- Additionally, the biopharmaceutical industry is providing financial support and in-kind donations to organizations and collaborating with global health authorities to combat this global public health emergency.
 That includes donations of medical supplies, investigational medicines, and personal protective equipment.